Libertyland

 Libertyland was an amusement park located in Memphis, Tennessee.
-Owned by the Mid-South Fair, the park opened on July 4, 1976, and closed in 2005 due to financial reasons.
+Owned by the Mid-South Fair, the park opened on July 4, 1976, and closed on October 29, 2005 due to financial struggles.
 In 2022, a youth sports complex was built on the site of the amusement park.
 The park was structured as a nonprofit 501(c)4 organization.

 History

-In May 1971, directors of the Mid-South Fair proposed an amusement park at the Fairgrounds to local officials.
+In May 1971, directors of the Mid-South Fair proposed the idea of an amusement park at the fairgrounds to local officials.
 Their proposal included themed areas to be located north of the park, and a monorail system for parking lot circulation.
-Their hope was to maximize the use of the land, utilizing existing attractions such as the wooden coaster Pippin, renamed Zippin Pippin with the opening of Libertyland, and the Grand Carousel.
+Their hope was to maximize the use of the land, utilizing existing attractions such as the wooden coaster Pippin, renamed Zippin Pippin with the opening of Libertyland, and the Memphis Grand Carousel.

-Libertyland opened as an amusement park on the Mid-South Fairgrounds on July 4, 1976.
-Several rides were added to the pre-existing rides that had operated in that place before.
-The Zippin Pippin was widely popular as it was Elvis Presley's favorite wooden roller coaster.
-The Grand Carousel was also a classic and was widely appreciated.
-The park gradually drew in decent crowds over the years, but never made a great profit.
-It continued to add attractions, such as a steel coaster called the Revolution, and others.
-During the late 1990s, it added a Top Spin ride, named Tidal Wave.
-In April 2002, the Tidal Wave was replaced by the drop tower Rebellion.
-It featured a 90 ft drop and drew larger crowds to the park.
+Libertyland opened as an amusement park on the Mid-South fairgrounds on July 4, 1976.
+Several rides were added alongside the pre-existing rides that had operated there as part of the fair.
+Zippin Pippin became popular after Elvis Presley proclaimed it to be his favorite roller coaster.
+The park continued to add attractions, such as a steel coaster called Revolution.
+In the late 1990s, it added a Top Spin called Tidal Wave.
+In April 2002, Tidal Wave was replaced by the drop tower Rebellion.
+Around this time, crowds began to diminish.

-Financial troubles

-For many years, it was widely known that Libertyland was having financial difficulties, failing to turn a profit.
-Few new attractions were being added, and crowds began to diminish.
-In 2005, Mid-South Fair commissioned a firm to design a new logo for Libertyland and rebuild its image.
-They also repainted several buildings, but the effort did not bring in enough visitors to maintain the park as a viable ongoing operation.
-Although the operating loss was minimal compared to the tax revenue generated in the area around the park by tourists.
-The city later spent more than the operating loss on a youth jobs creation program to replace the jobs lost by teenagers who worked at the park.

-Closure

-The park operated its last day for a corporate day on October 29, 2005.
-In early November, a meeting was called before the Mid-South Fair board of committee to close it.
+The park's last day of operations was October 29, 2005.
+In early November, a meeting was called before the Mid-South Fair board of committee to close the park.
 The vote passed, and the announcement was made public.
-Their reasonings included lack of profit, a steady decline of attendance, and they wanted to extend the midway for the annual Mid-South Fair which operated adjacent to the park's site for 10 days in October.
-Its closure followed that of Adventure River, Memphis' only water park, by less than ten years.
-The City of Memphis had also closed Bud Boogie Beach in the early 1990s.
+Their reasonings included lack of profit, a steady decline of attendance, and they wanted to extend the midway for the annual Mid-South Fair, which operated adjacent to the park's site for 10 days in October.